-Acuité may follow a three-dimensional approach to determine the degree of government notchup to be extended to any entity, as discussed below:
+Acuite follows a nuanced approach to determine the degree of government notch up to be extended to any entity, as discussed below:

-Parameters Significant Shareholding by Implications of Default the Government High Low Socio Economic Significance High Yes Such entities are extremely important for the smooth functioning of the government, and thus, Acuité equates the rating of such entities with the respective • government ratings. the notch up.
+Parameters Significant Shareholding by the Implications of Default Government High Low Socio High Economic Significance Yes Such entities are extremely important for the smooth functioning of the government, and thus, Acuité may consider equating the rating of such entities with the respective government ratings.
+Such entities are expected to remain solvent through periodic support from the government.
+However, low implications of the entity defaulting is also adequately factored in the notch up.
 No While such entities are systemically essential, the absence of significant shareholding induces some uncertainty with respect to the degree and nature of support expected from the government.
-Moderate institutions are expected to receive significant support from the governmentdue to the goodwill they entities are expected to receive from the government is due to the role they play in discharging public relatively lower as compared to the case discussed above due to the default further dilute the degree of support.
-As a result, limited government support is Low implication of default, thus limited support is government holding, the relatively limited economic and political significance of the entity reduces the resulting in minimal benefit to the credit profile of the rated entity. case ofdistress.
+Low implications of default further dilutes the degree of support as a result of which, limited government support is assumed in such cases.
+The notch up in such cases is limited.
+Moderate Yes Such entities, like certain financial institutions are expected to receive significant support from the government due to the goodwill they enjoy.
+Only support such entities are expected to receive from the government is due to the role they play in discharging public policy objectives across the policy spectrum.
+No The notch up in such cases is relatively lower as compared to the case discussed above due to the absence of significant government holding, making it a large private enterprise with limited government holding, diluting their eligibility for large budgetary allocations.
+Low implications of default further dilute the degree of support.
+As a result, limited government support is assumed in such cases.

+Low Yes The singular motivation for an support is driven by the adverge implication of default, thus limited support is expected and resulting in minimal benefit to the credit profile of the rated entity.
+Despite high government holding.
+The treatively dimited a economic and political significance of the entity reduces the probability of government support in case of distress.
 No While the entity is important for the government, there's limited statutory provision available to extend support.
 Thus, minimal notch up is extended by Acuité.
 No notch up.